-In [14], it was shown that Bellman-Ford algorithm provides the best solution with complexity $O(h|\mathcal{E}|)$ for additive weights whereas for the simpler case of bottleneck weights authors propose an improvement upon Bellman-Ford with lower complexity.
-We should note that for human contact networks $h \ll n$ due to the small world structure [17].
-Hence, although the worst case complexity is cubic for additive weights, average complexity would be much lower, e.g., $O(n^2)$.
-We compute the solution for AHOP by modifying the Bellman-Ford algorithm for hop restricted shortest paths [18].
-We do not focus on efficiency of this calculation, but we should note that the running time of the algorithm can be decreased by pruning some of the edges via thresholding.
+In [14], it was shown that Bellman-Ford algorithm provides the best solution with complexity $O(h|\mathcal{E}|)$ for additive weights whereas for the simpler case of bottleneck weights authors propose an improvement upon Bellman-Ford with a lower complexity.
+We should note that for human contact networks $h \ll n$ due to the small world structure [16].
+Hence, although the worst case complexity is cubic for additive weights, the average complexity would be much lower, e.g., $O(n^2)$.
+We compute the solution for AHOP by modifying the Bellman-Ford algorithm for hop restricted shortest paths [17].
+Even though we do not focus on efficiency of this calculation, we note that the running time of the algorithm can be decreased by pruning some of the edges via thresholding.